kentr/drupal-codesnippet/README.txt

 supported languages option.
 By default, all are checked for you.
 Uncheck ones you won't need, it's optional.
 This only controls the options in the dialog window of CKEditor when inserting a code snippet.

+Note that your filter format must support the use of pre and code tags under allowed tags as well, if using anything other than Full HTML.

 Supported Languages
 ===================